 Otakuthon is a huge convention so for most of you guys, you’ll definitely be doing cosplay photoshoots during the event.
 There will be lots of photographers ready to shoot because it’s super convenient for them as well.

-- While Otakuthon is not as amazing as say Katsucon or YetiCon, the location is nowhere bad for photoshooting like Anime North or Anime Central.
+While the settings for Otakuthon is not as amazing as say Katsucon or YetiCon, the location is nowhere bad for photoshooting like Anime North or Anime Central.
 As mentioned previously, the Palais des Congres has a very colourful interior: purple and yellow glass windows, navy coloured walls, dark flooring.
-Has a very sleek, futuristic modern look, which is great for series like K/DA and Persona.
+Has a very sleek, futuristic modern look, which is great for series like Genshin Impact or Chainsaw Man.
 As for where to shoot in the building, here are some ideas:

 - There’s a section just above the main floor where you can get some decent shots without any distractions.
 Just make sure it’s okay with staff to shoot there.